Details of an engraving in the History of Science Museum showing The Academy of Arts and Sciences, by B. Smith

 • and ancient or modern philosophy

-This option lasts four years, whether or not you have any prior experience in Latin or Greek.
+This option lasts five years, whether or not you have any prior experience in Latin or Greek.
 Option B is also known as the ‘Mods route’, because you will take Honour Moderations (first exams) in Classics, which are identical to those taken by Classics students.

 Summary of key features of Option B route